tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 <hr/>

-8. In the following example, `myNum` is which kind of scope?
+8. In the following example, `myNum` is in which kind of scope?

 ```js
 <script>